awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/ddb-item-tracker/README.md

 })
 ```

-### <a name="destroy"></a>Destroy the resources
+### Destroy the resources

 If you created your resources through the Amazon Management Console, you must delete all your resource manually through Console.

-However, if you created your resources using Amazon CloudFormation, you can delete them by deleting the stack.
+However, if you created your resources using AWS CloudFormation, you can delete them by deleting the stack.

 **Note:** By running the app you modified the table, and the bucket, so before you can delete the stack,  you must delete these resources manually via the Amazon Management Console before deleting the Stack.

-4. Open [AWS CloudFormation in the AWS Management Console](https://aws.amazon.com/cloudformation/), and open the *Stacks* page.
+4. Open [AWS CloudFormation in the AWS Management Console](https://console.aws.amazon.com/cloudformation/), and open the *Stacks* page.

 ![ ](images/cloud_formation_stacks.png)